larpchronicles/rules/rules-topics/11_ritual-magic.md

 ### Rank I

 #### Elemental Shift
-This ritual removes “Magic Missile” as an option for an arcane magic user at every level it is offered and replaces them with one of either:
+This ritual augments "Mana Bolt" for an arcane magic user at every level with one of either:
  * Flame Bolt - “I conjure a flame bolt &lt;number>.”
  * Frost Bolt - “I conjure a frost bolt &lt;number>.”
  * Shock Bolt - “I conjure a shock bolt &lt;number>.”
- * Acid Bolt  -  “I conjure a stone bolt &lt;number>.”
+ * Stone Bolt - “I conjure a stone bolt &lt;number>.”

 The target of this ritual chooses the element at the end of the ritual casting.
-This change is permanent until this ritual is once again cast on the target at which time a different element, or “Magic Missile” may be selected.
+This change is permanent until this ritual is once again cast on the target at which time a different element may be selected.

 This ritual requires that the ritualist use a physical representation for each of the four elements: Fire, Air, Water, and Earth.

-Note: This spell does not affect the Rank I “Mana Bolt” spell.

 #### Create Spirit Familiar
 This ritual siphons off a portion of the character's spirit, creating the physical form of a Spirit Familiar.
 The form of the Spirit Familiar is left up to the player with the final approval of the local Plot Team.